CdSecure/osticket-prereqs/README.md

 - Go to Window C->inetpub->wwwroot.
 - Click into wwroot and drag the upload folder into it.

-Rename the Folder:

-- Right-click on the "upload" folder.
-- Select "Rename" from the context menu.
-- Change the folder name from "upload" to EXACTLY "osTicket".
-- Press Enter to confirm the new name.

 <img width="1122" alt="Screenshot 2024-09-20 at 12 33 23 PM" src="https://github.com/user-attachments/assets/6b872296-d07f-48e0-a379-54ffe0d972d1">
 <p>
 </p>